NEC Article 240: Overcurrent Protection & Breaker Sizes

 240.6(A) Standard Sizes

-Standard overcurrent device ratings: 15, 20, 25, 30, 35, 40, 45, 50, 60, 70, 80, 90, 100, 110, 125, 150, 175, 200, 225, 250, 300, 350, 400, 450, 500, 600.
-You cannot use non-standard sizes - a wire rated 55A still uses a 50A breaker.
+NEC 240.6(A) defines the standard overcurrent device ratings: 15, 20, 25, 30, 35, 40, 45, 50, 60, 70, 80, 90, 100, 110, 125, 150, 175, 200, 225, 250, 300, 350, 400, 450, 500, and 600 amperes.
+You cannot use non-standard sizes.
+If your load calculation results in 55A, you must use a standard breaker size (50A in this case, since the conductor must be protected at or below its ampacity).

 240.4(B) Next Size Up Rule